couchdeveloper/RXPromise/README.md

     return promise;
 }
 ```
-> **Note:**
+ **Note:**

-> Since the underlying task is a subclass of `NSOperation` which is _cancelable_, the method above sets up a continuation with an error handler.
-This error handler will be called when the call-site cancels the promise.
+Since the underlying task is a subclass of `NSOperation` which is _cancelable_, the method `doSomethingAsync` sets up a continuation with an error handler.
+This error handler will be called when the call-site cancels the promise, or when the asycnhronous task fails.
 As an effect, the operation will receive a `cancel` message as well.
 Should the operation fail and the operation's completion handler reject its promise, this "cancel" handler will also be called - but it will have no effect on the operation since it is already finished.
+We can be more restrictive in taking actions through inspecting the error properties and the promise' state.